takenet/blip-docs/source/includes/en/extensions/contacts.md

 }
 ```

-For the same contact `11121023102013021@messenger.gw.msging.net` is possible get all of yours informations using a `GET` contact command.
+For the same contact `11121023102013021@messenger.gw.msging.net`, it is possible to get all of its information using a `GET` contact command.

 ### Get contacts with paging